p-nordmann/lazymark/README.md

-# lazy-tag
+# Lazymark
-Version control is great, but sometimes I get too lazy to use git...
+Version control is great, but sometimes I get too lazy to use git.